-Please contact Leah Ackley, interim Pastoral Care Coordinator, at the parish office to join or learn more about any of these ministries, 788-7640.
+Please contact Leah Ackley, Pastoral Care Coordinator, at the parish office to join or learn more about any of these ministries, 788-7640.

 Pastoral Care Commission

 This serves parishioners especially those who are who are elderly and homebound.
 Commission members welcome new parish members with cards, provide meals during difficult times; provide hospitality and receptions for Anointing Masses; help with November 2 All Souls Vespers; provide remembrances for the homebound each Valentines Day, Easter, Summer and Christmas; arrange an annual retreat pilgrimage to a retreat center; help with Care Ministry training and renewal; help with grief support.
 Most of the activities happen during the daytime.
 This committee meets the third Wednesday afternoon of the month.

 This is sharing the compassionate presence of Jesus as a companion to someone who needs support in difficult times.
 Care Ministers learn how to listen to needs, feelings, and hopes.
 They practice how to respond in non-judgmental and compassionate ways They learn prayer skills and how to pray with another person.
 They visit in homes, hospitals, nursing and assisted living centers.
 Care Ministers’ gifts are matched to the needs of the person being visited and their own gifts.
 A seven week training course is offered Tuesday evenings February – March.
 The course instructs on the theology of ministry, scripture and prayer skills.
 The gift is in the giving; Care Ministers receive more than they give!